OpenGamma/StrataDocs/pages/docs/loaders/trade_loader_fx_single.md

 The columns may be specified in any order.
 The CSV format is flexible, and the input can specify trades in various ways.

-FX singles can be specified using two different column sets - by convention and by full details.
+FX Singles can be specified using two different column sets - by convention and by full details.
 The two column sets can be mixed in the same file.
 In addition, a single file can contain other asset classes, such as Swaps or FRAs.
 Just add the union of the column headers and fill in the necessary data on a row by row basis.